heymoose/heymoose.github.io/_posts/2018-12-11-personal-site-with-jekyll.md

 to build and maintain it.
 I let the idea fall by the wayside for a bit.
 I worked on other projects and learned new things.
 And all the while I wished I had some place to talk about the things I was learning.
-Not only because writing about a thing helps me retain the information, but because it's useful to have for future employment opportunities.
+Not only because writing about a thing helps me retain the information, but because I think it's useful to have a central place to organize my thoughts about a given subject.
+That way, if I need to look back for my own reference, or to show to someone else, the information is all there.

 It was about this time that I learned about Jekyll and GitHub Pages.
 [Jekyll](https://jekyllrb.com) is a site generator that creates static sites using mostly just Markdown, Liquid, HTML, and CSS.
 No